 Hosting via cloud computing is on-demand, meaning the amount of storage you have, bandwidth you need, and CPU you require is all changeable on a moment by moment basis.
 VPS can be adjusted as well, just like any hosting package, but not immediately.
 Also, VPS allows bursting – popping up into unused resources when a flood of traffic hits and the apportioned resources max out – but that capability is limited.
 Cloud is designed in a way that is truly optimized for scale; it’s virtually unhindered.

 A primary concern of those choosing a virtual private server over cloud is security.
 Though the technology that secures cloud hosting has advanced incredibly since its inception, there are still those who prefer the reliability of a physical location for the site’s data and files.
-Knowing precisely where that server is located and its specific parameters, it becomes possible then to build a fortress of security around a VPS. ** Note, however that the same can be said of private cloud hosting.
+Knowing precisely where that cloud server is located and its specific parameters, it becomes possible then to build a fortress of security around a VPS. ** Note, however that the same can be said of private cloud hosting.

 Quality cloud servers have undergone thorough evaluation so that it’s clear the structure is sound and all data is secure.
 Although the cloud does not offer the safety of a specific physical location, it’s highly redundant and reliable because instances are replicated across numerous devices.
 The cloud is woven into a network in a way that no other hosting solution allows, and that means you are less vulnerable to systemic failure.